Try Out Our NEW Disneyland Ticket Calculator!

 Best Plant-Based and Allergy & Gluten-Free – Satu’li Canteen

 There aren’t a ton of plant-based and allergy & gluten-free options at Satu’li Canteen, but what is here is flavorful, hearty, and healthy.
-The Chili-Spiced Crispy Fried Tofu Bowl is great a great choice for plant-eaters, while any of the bowls can be easily made to accommodate gluten allergies.
+The Chili-Spiced Crispy Fried Tofu Bowl is a great choice for plant-eaters, while any of the bowls can be easily made to accommodate gluten allergies.

 Best Savory Snack – Cheeseburger Steamed Pods from Satu’li Canteen